 Stainless steel can have a beautiful matt effect, particularly on microwaves, fridges and ovens doors, which is ideal if you want to keep the theme consistent.
 However, choosing a gloss effect for these and your hob can also help to add an extra dimension to the room, and will not ruin the overall matt effect.

 When it comes to the finishing touches, accessories can either help to cement the style of the room, or be used to make a contrasting statement.
 Accessories to consider include light fittings, storage containers, utensils and crockery.

-If you choose statement light fittings, a range of finishes on the accessory can create a stunning, modern effect.
+If you choose statement kitchen light fittings, a range of finishes on the accessories can create a stunning, modern effect.
 Choose three or more in similar colours, but with varying matt to gloss finishes.
 Likewise, crockery that features small areas of gloss on an otherwise matt backdrop can make for a striking finish to the room.

 Matt kitchens are a beautiful design trend that's enjoying increasing popularity.
 It can be applied to kitchens of all sizes, and can be blended with gloss features to create a striking room that you'll love to spend time in.

 If you need help designing your perfect matt kitchen, book your free appointment with one of our expert kitchen designers today, or try our free, online kitchen planner!